tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 object of type `Zvbi.CaptureRawBuf`_.
 Please refer to the descripion of that class for details.  **Note**: The content of the returned object remains valid only until the next call to this or any other *pull* function.
+Access to an invalidated buffer will raise exception *ValueError*

-The *raw_buffer* can be passed to `Zvbi.RawDec.decode()`_.
+The returned *raw_buffer* can be passed to `Zvbi.RawDec.decode()`_.
 If you need to process the data by Python code, use `Zvbi.Capture.read_raw()`_ instead.
-(When processing raw data directly in the Python script, *read_raw()* is more efficient as it may avoid copying the data out of the internal buffer into a Python object, depending how it is accessed.)

-Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
-The same exception is raised upon error indications from the device.
+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the given time, the function raises exception *Zvbi.CaptureTimeout*.
+Exception *Zvbi.CaptureError* is raised upon error indications from the device.
 Note the function may fail if the device does not support reading data in raw format.

 Zvbi.Capture.pull_sliced()